phuoc330/Java-Final-Project/README.md

 # Java-Final-Project
 This was my Class project for undergrad Java class.

-Answer directories: answers and tests, need to be placed in whatever path is listed in source FinalProject.java
+Answer directory tests, need to be placed in whatever path is listed in source FinalProject.java

 In this example it is C: